 Click Verify Config to validate any audit error.

-Click the cloud icon (under Action) to load a saved configuration.
+Click Load Config (under Actions) to load a saved configuration.
 Click Proceed.

-Click the book icon (under Action) to make a similar copy of an existing configuration.
+Click Copy (under Actions) to create a similar copy of an existing configuration.
 You can also download, edit, and delete the saved configuration checkpoints.
-These operations are available under Action.
+These operations are available under Actions.

-- Download Config JSON: Allows you to download and export the current configuration in JSON format, for offline review.
+The More > Download JSON option allows you to download and export the current configuration in JSON format, for offline review.

-- Download Config DB: Allows you to download and export the current configuration in DB format.
+The More > Download DB option allows you to download and export the current configuration in DB format.